mrkhachaturov/cozystack/README.md

 <img align="right" width="340" height="317" src=".github/assets/cozystack_cluster.png">

-Enhance your Infrastructure with Cozystack's PaaS Platform and Framework
+Enhance your Infrastructure with Cozystack!

 As a free PaaS platform and framework, Cozystack transforms collections of servers into intelligent, streamlined systems.
 Leveraging a simple REST API, Cozystack simplifies the provisioning of a wide range of services, including: